zDelirium/file-downloader-py/README.md

 3. No user input for now

 ## Some dependencies
-- macOS and Linux compatibility
+- macOS and Linux compatibility (maybe compatible with Windows if a bash shell is used i.e. *Git Bash*)
 - subprocess module
+- os module